nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Notes:
 * If the packages window was open before a package is deleted, you will have to close and reopen the window to view the change.
-* If a package to be deleted is used by at least one person, it will not be deleted.
+* If you try to delete a package that is used by at least one person, it will not be deleted.

 ------------------------------------------------------------------------------------
 ### Importing ClientConnect CSV data: `import`